“This post contains affiliate links. If you use these links to buy something, I earn a commission. Thank you.”

 GET YOUR HEART PUMPING

-I’m going to start by saying I’m not a licensed or an experienced health expert.
+I’m not a licensed or experienced health expert.
 I want you to know what worked for me and the small things that can help you get on a healthy track without feeling like a workout.
 I will explain more in this blog.
 It’s time to come out from couch hibernation and get out and smell some fresh air.

-With February coming to an end for National Heart Health Month, I’m ready to MARCH into a new month of being healthy and creating better habits.
-During the winter months, we tend to stay indoors and eat.
-When the ice thaw and the weather get warmer we wonder where did all the extra weight come from?
-Our bodies feel heavier, we have gotten a little sluggish and don’t know where to start with getting back on track.
-I’ve been up and down with my weight for the last 2 years due to my work schedule and making time to be a wife and mom.
+Our bodies feel heavier, we have gotten a little sluggish, and we don’t know where to start getting back on track.
+I’ve been up and down with my weight for the last two years due to my work schedule and making time to be a wife and mom.
 I’m also not a big fan of the gym.

 I can go on with many scenarios.
 Hey, some people love the gym.
-There are great Zumba classes, some people prefer to train and lift weights to gain more muscle.
+There are great Zumba classes.
+Some people prefer to train and lift weights to gain more muscle.
 Some get personal trainers.
-All I see is more money being spent and me not going to the gym.
-Whatever works for you I’m not here to judge.
+I see more money being spent and me not going to the gym.
 I prefer to be outdoors and enjoy the scenery.
-I feel relaxed and it’s a great stress reliever.
+I feel relaxed, and it’s a great stress reliever.

-I lost weight in the past by walking 4-5 times a week for 90 minutes to 2 hours.
+I lost weight by walking 4-5 times a week for 90 minutes to 2 hours.
 I lost a total of 60 lbs. and felt great.
-I felt lighter, I wasn’t squeezing into my jeans.
+I felt lighter.
+I wasn’t squeezing into my jeans.
 I was able to put them on with confidence and felt good.
 The longest I hiked was for 3 hours.
-You read 30 minutes a day of exercise is good for the heart but if you’re looking to lose weight, build stamina or release some stress I suggest 1 hour or more.
-I’m a lover of nature and getting outdoors is great exercise.
+You read 30 minutes a day of exercise is good for the heart, but if you’re looking to lose weight, build stamina, or release some stress, I suggest 1 hour or more.
+I’m a lover of nature, and getting outdoors is great exercise.

-Don’t know where to start?
+Need help figuring out where to start?
 Open your front door and walk around your neighborhood.
-Wear comfortable shoes and be careful to not trip over any sidewalk cracks.
+Wear comfortable shoes and be careful not to trip over any sidewalk cracks.
 I’ve had my share of almost falling or twisting an ankle.
 If you’re like me and don’t have sidewalks, go to your local park.
-If you think it’s safe enough to walk, wear the proper reflector jackets so ongoing traffic can see you, and don’t go walking at night.
-Start at your own pace.
+If you think walking is safe, wear the proper reflector jacket so ongoing traffic can see you, and don’t go walking at night.
+Next, start at your own pace.
 Go walking alone or ask a friend or family member to join you.
 I prefer going alone sometimes and listening to music.
 I want to practice good habits at home and show my children they can grow up and do the same things in the future.

-After dinner take the family on a nice walk.
+After dinner, take the family on a nice walk.
 Catch up with what’s going on with everyone.
-This will be great family time, a break from TV and social media.
-Going walking in nature, smelling the fresh air, and looking at the beautiful scenery of trees flowing and the birds chirping can reduce stress levels immediately.
-Sometimes we need a change of scenery, we need something to get our minds off negative thoughts and we need to add more physical activity to our daily routine.
+This is great family time and a break from TV and social media.
+Walking in nature, smelling the fresh air, and looking at the beautiful scenery of trees flowing and the birds chirping can reduce stress levels immediately.
+Sometimes we need a change of scenery, something to get our minds off negative thoughts and add more physical activity to our daily routine.

 Get a basic pedometer to count your steps and keep track of your walking routine.
 You don’t have to buy one of those expensive watches.
 Try and set a goal for yourself.
 Each day push yourself to do more than you did the day before.
 Staying consistent will give you results.